ichung08/ichung08/README.md

-### Hey There 👋
+### Hey There, I'm Isaac! 👋

-Nice to meet you, I'm Isaac 😊
+I'm in my 3rd year of Computer Science + Cognitive Systems at UBC, in Vancouver, BC.

-I'm currently studying Cognitive Systems (focusing on Computer Science) at UBC, in Vancouver, BC.
+I'm currently working as a Build Engineer Intern @ Visier, and am an incoming SWE Intern @ Tesla.

 I'm passionate about combining tech and communities, creating solutions that better lives.